Manager of community cat programs for Best Friends Animal Society

-As the manager for Best Friends’ community cat programs, Shelly Kotter advises communities across the country on humane methods of dealing with cat overpopulation.
-The goal is to keep feral (community) cats out of the shelter system by implementing trap-neuter-return (TNR) programs and relocating at-risk community cats.
+As the manager of community cat programs for Best Friends Animal Society, Shelly Kotter guides a number of model programs nationwide and advises communities across the country on humane methods of dealing with cat overpopulation.
+The goal of Best Friends’ community cat programs is to keep cats out of the shelter system by implementing trap/neuter/return (TNR) programs and relocating at-risk community cats.

 Shelly has worked at Best Friends since 1998 and has played a pivotal role in defining its unique stance on the free-roaming felines generally known as “feral cats.”
 Best Friends refers to these cats as “community cats,” because no one description fits all free-roaming cats and because the solution to their plight rests with individual communities.

 Thursday, July 14, 2016

 Diving Deep: Community Cat Programs that Make an Impact